shanteacontrols/OpenDeck/doc/configuration.md

 SysEx `SECTION` ID: `0`

 Enables or disables encoder.
 All encoders are disabled by default.
-Acceptable values for `NEW_PARAMETER` byte are `0` (disabled) and `1` (enabled). `PARAMETER` byte can range between 0-31 (total of 32 values for 32 encoders).
+Acceptable values for `NEW_PARAMETER` byte are `0` (disabled) and `1` (enabled). `PARAMETER` byte can range between 0-31 and represents encoder ID (total of 32 values for 32 encoders).

 ##### 1.2.3.3.2 Invert state

 SysEx `SECTION` ID: `1`

 When enabled, encoder will send inverted MIDI CC messages in different directions.
 Default option is disabled for all encoders.
-Acceptable values for `NEW_PARAMETER` byte are `0` (not inverted) and `1` (inverted). `PARAMETER` byte can range between 0-31 (total of 32 values for 32 encoders).
+Acceptable values for `NEW_PARAMETER` byte are `0` (not inverted) and `1` (inverted). `PARAMETER` byte can range between 0-31 and represents encoder ID (total of 32 values for 32 encoders).

 ##### 1.2.3.3.3 Encoding mode